wernerb/alfen_wallbox/README.md

 Example of running in Services:
-Note; the name of the configured charging point is "wallbox" in these examples.
+Note; The name of the configured charging point is "wallbox" in these examples.

 Changing Green Share %
 ```